erasmus-without-paper/ewp-mobility-data-model/README.md

    optional asterisk.
 This means that the XML element corresponding to the main identifier has **XML** attribute(s) = the parenthesized identifier(s).
    If there is an asterisk present, the element can be repeated for different values of the XML attribute.
-E.g. "Duration (Var,Unit)" means a single duration with a variant and a unit, while "Name* (Lang)" means N names in different languages.
+E.g. "Name* (Lang)" means N names in different languages.

  * Primary keys (identifiers) can consist of more than one attribute, are underscored, denoted by PK and positioned above the entity line.